base-org/web/apps/base-docs/base-camp/docs/storage/storage-exercise.md

 - A private variable `shares` storing the employee's number of shares owned
   - Employees with more than 5,000 shares count as directors and are stored in another contract
-- Public variable `name` which store the employee's name
+- Public variable `name` which stores the employee's name
 - A private variable `salary` storing the employee's salary
   - Salaries range from 0 to 1,000,000 dollars
 - A public variable `idNumber` storing the employee's ID number